Patwan/vanilla-nodejs-restful-api/Readme.md

 # RESTFUL API using Vanilla Node Framework

-In this repository, we explore the creation of a Restful API using plain Nodejs without any framework.
+* In this repository, we explore the creation of a Restful API using plain Nodejs without any of its frammework e.g Express or Adonis.
-The API has full CRUD functionality of Create, Read, Update and Delete.
+* The API has full CRUD functionality of Create, Read, Update and Delete.
+We populate data in a Json file but you can customize it to use a Nosql database e.g MongoDB or SQL database e.g MySQL
+* We use MVC arhitectural pattern, the application logic is inside controllers folder, models are inside models folder, we dont have C for Client since this is an API.

-## Application feautures
+## Application Depedencies

-* CRUD functionality
+* UUID - As listed in package.json, this package helps in generating a unique identifier for each record being stored in JSON file.
+* Nodemon - A develeopment depedency for hot reloading of the server.

 ## Installation
 * Clone the folder using **git clone**